exercism/cobol/concepts/basics/introduction.md

        SaySomething.
           DISPLAY "This is a statement".
 ```
  However, later versions of COBOL introduced the **Free Format** where line column requirements are less strict.
+Comments are instead denoted by *>, and lines can be up to 255 columns.

  COBOL differs from later programming languages as the overall structure of any program is determined by a specific hierarchy of components, where the program is split into _divisions_, which are split into _sections_, and so on into _paragraphs_ and _sentences_.
 There are many divisions and sections a program could have, but the most important ones are the **Identification Division**, the **Data Division**, and the **Procedure Division**.